CamilleScholtz/prt/README.md

 prtstuff
 ========

-Consitent CRUX port utilities written in fish, aiming to replace, or at least, be used in combination with `prt-get`, `ports`, some `pkgutils` and maybe `pkgmk` in the future.
+Consitent CRUX port utilities written in fish, aiming to replace, or at least, be used in combination with `prt-get`, `ports`, and some `prt-utils`.
+These scripts still make use of `pkgmk` and `pkgadd`, simply because it's too hard/complex to parse `Pkgfile`s (bash) with fish.

 You might ask why I'm rewriting all these utils that work perfectly fine?
 One reason if for fun, a few others are: